alanhkarp/SitePassword/README.md

 spoofing the one you think you are at.
 Unfortunately, you will also see this warning when you are not being tricked.
 Many websites have several different login pages with different domain names.
-So, when you see the warning, check the URL of the page to make sure it's a login page for the site you think it is.
+So, when you see the warning, check the URL in the warning message to make sure it's a login page for the site you think it is.

 [Synchronizing across Your Machines](#sync)